aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-talm-for-cluster-upgrades.md

     cluster-logging.5.4.2   Red Hat OpenShift Logging   5.4.2                Succeeded
     ```

-## Creating a backup of cluster resources before upgrade
+## Creating a backup of cluster resources before upgrade {#talo-backup-feature-concept_cnf-topology-aware-lifecycle-manager}

 For single-node OpenShift, the Topology Aware Lifecycle Manager (TALM) can create a backup of a deployment before an upgrade.
 If the upgrade fails, you can recover the previous version and restore a cluster to a working state without requiring a reprovision of applications.